tristan134/calculator/README.md

 # Calculator
-A python written calculator with minimal arithmetic operations, basic algebra and cryptographic algorithms.
+A python written calculator with some arithmetic operations, algebra, cryptographic algorithms and theoretical computer science.
 This programm is made for systems without a graphical interface.
 So its only CLI based and runs in a terminal.

 Functions